p333ter/reactimage2base64/README.md

 # reactimage2base64
-React component to generate an image to base64.
+React component to generate an image source to base64.
 You can make this using a path or URL.
+You could use all the image attributes and base events like a onclick, onmouseover etc..
 <<<<<<< HEAD
 >